 Chia seeds are a highly nutritious food that are a great addition to your daily menu.

-- They soothe the gastro-intestinal tract – when added to water and allowed to sit for 30 minutes, chia forms a gel.
-This gel is less abrastive to the gi tract than ground flax seeds.
+They soothe the gastro-intestinal tract – when added to water and allowed to sit for 30 minutes, chia forms a gel.
+This gel is less abrasive to the gi tract than ground flax seeds.

 A simple way to add chia to your diet is to add a tablespoon or 2 per day to smoothies, soups or salads.
 If you are looking for something a little different and healthfully decadent, try the following pudding recipe.
 This pudding is nutritious enough to have for breakfast!